Canarys-Bootcamp/Bootcamp-labs/labs/6-actions-importer.md

 The parameter item is a collection of items than contain the properties of the original task that was retrieved from Azure DevOps.
 In our case we can see in the yaml the properties that are set are e.g. `command` and `projects`.

-Now lets see how we can change the output that now defaults to the use of the run command.

 Lets make a code change to the ruby file and change it to this:
 ``` Ruby
 transform "DotNetCoreCLI@2" do |item|